Concordium/concordium.github.io/source/mainnet/net/guides/run-node-windows.rst

 #.
 Search for *configure concordium node* in the **Search** bar, and then select **Configure Concordium Node Service**.
 The configuration file opens in **Notepad**.

 #.
-Specify the URL to the block file index in the configuration file:
+Remove the environment variables from the configuration file:

    - For mainnet, remove the following line from the ``[node.mainnet]`` section: